Rochet2/compilers/README.md

 #### Architectural decisions
 Here are some additional architectural decisions that were made.
 They were not specified or not clearly defined in the specification of the interpreter.
-- assert will stop the program from executing if the assertion fails.
-Programs with failed assertions are running in undefined manner.
+- assert will stop the program from executing if the assertion fails (condition is false).
+Programs with failed assertions are running in undefined manner and must be stopped.
 - for-loop control variable will be at end value + 1 after the for loop ends or if for loop is never entered then it will be set to the for-loop range beginning value.
 This appeared to be the needed behavior for one of the example programs given in the specification.
 - if a non numeric or invalid numeric value is read from input during program execution the program will keep on reading until a valid number is read.
 This is for convenience as you may press enter or input a letter accidentally.
 - editing the control variable is prohibited through checking mutability during semantic analysis and runtime.
 Control variable immutability was specified in the specification, but whether the control variable should be only internally immutable or immutable in the whole program was not specified, so the latter was chosen.
 - nested block comments such as `/*/**/*/` are accepted, however `/*/**/` is not.
-All block comments must be complete.
-The reason for this is that in case the second example is accepted we would need to read the whole input and backtrack if the comment end was not found for the outer block comment start - we want to avoid backtracking.
+All block comments must be complete, even the nested ones.
+The reason for this is that if the second example is accepted we would need to read the whole input to test if another block comment end is found and backtrack if the comment end was not found and we want to avoid backtracking so we do not accept such situations.
 - boolean < operator is defined so that it is true when left operand is false and right operand is true, false otherwise.
 The specification defined that all types need to have < operator, but it did not specify how.
 Other values have common approaches, but booleans do not usually implement < operator.
 Due to this a decision was made on how to implement it.
 - default values for each type are: int `0`, string `""`, bool `false`.
 These were not specified, but are commonly used elsewhere.
 - a number value that is too high for the C# runtime is considered an error or invalid.
 This decision was made due to limitations imposed by implementation specific types.